-In addition, SAS International’s accessible metal ceiling System 200 and 330 panels were also used within the lift lobby areas.
+In addition, SAS International’s accessible metal ceiling SAS200 and SAS330 panels were also used within the lift lobby areas.
 The system comprises modular hook-on tiles in a concealed grid format, specified with perimeter baffles which were used in the external and internal atrium areas to create a closure bulkhead section between the waveform and flat perimeter ceiling panels.

 Ropemaker Place, is a state of the art commercial development with 80,844 square metres of gross floor-space including retail units on the ground floor and twenty levels of office accommodation above.
 The building has impressive sustainability credentials, including expansive garden roof terraces with stunning City views, rainwater harvesting, and use of a double glazed tilted façade to reduce heat gain.